 In the case "R. v.
 Sharpe", Canadian Chief Justice openly admitted that "person" has a clear definition given in the Canadian criminal code, but that she will impose a separate definition for this one law.

 Ignoring the plain text of the law is surprisingly common for courts to do in order to prevent Loophole Abuse and blatant miscarriages of justice.

-Yeah, while we're at it: DO NOT attempt Refuge in Audacity with airport security.
+Yeah, while we're at it— do not attempt Refuge in Audacity with airport security.
 Ever.
 Seanbaby put it best when he wrote: "Federal regulations require them to have no idea you were only joking as they riddle your body with bullets."

-Sad but true with atrocity-commiting dictators and terrorists-turned-public-figures being given little more than a judiciary "slap on the wrist" (if that) because slaughtering people by the village-load and establishing a military junta apparently makes you untouchable.
+Sad but true with atrocity-committing dictators and terrorists-turned-public-figures being given little more than a judiciary "slap on the wrist" (if that) because slaughtering people by the village-load and establishing a military junta apparently makes you untouchable.
 As the saying goes, "You kill 1 person, you go to prison.
 You kill 20 people, you get institutionalized.
 You kill 100,000 and you're granted political asylum."